-Proposition 3 highlights an alternative solution, and the benefits of poorer monitoring of the state.
+Our result, Proposition 3, provides an alternative way of delaying the arrival of information: poorer monitoring of the state.
+When effort has persistent effects, increasing the noisiness of the signal of past efforts, means that it takes longer for a partner to learn about effort at any particular date.
 Our results show that with perfectly monitored fundamentals it is not the "short periods", but the instantaneous arrival of the relevant information and instantaneous time horizon for incentives that hampers the provision of incentives in the partnership.
-The impossibility in Sannikov and Skrzypacz (2007, 2010) is not due to the peculiarities of continuous-time modelling, but extreme assumption of perfect state monitoring.
+The impossibility in Sannikov and Skrzypacz (2007, 2010) is not due to the peculiarities of continuous-time modeling, but to the extreme assumption of perfect state monitoring.